GiladShoham/seven-boom/README.md

 ## Real example
 The best way to understand is always look on some real code.
 Therefore you can take a look on [graphql-apollo-errors](https://github.com/GiladShoham/graphql-apollo-errors) which use SevenBoom internally to handle graphql / apollo errors in a better way.

+## Source of the name
+The name seven-boom is a wordplay - it's a combination of the boom (as the base library) and seven boom which is a simple game.
+See more about seven-boom game [here](https://play.google.com/store/apps/details?id=com.krembo.seven)

 ## License
 MIT - Do what ever you want